delbright/alx-low_level_programming/0x0A-argc_argv/REAME.md

-Arguments in Funcions In C
+argc and argv in C